amusecode/amuse/doc/tutorial/gravitational_dynamics_code.rst

                 **keyword_arguments)

-Note that when compiling an interface inheriting from **GravitationalDynamicsInterface**, all legacy functions defined there (and in its parent class, **CommonCodeInterface**) must be defined in the c++ interface.
-For now, you can simply let them return an error value.
+Note that when compiling an interface inheriting from ``GravitationalDynamicsInterface``, all legacy functions defined there (and in its parent class, ``CommonCodeInterface``) must be defined in the C++ interface.
+For now, you can simply let them return an error value (-1 or -2).

-The object oriented interface contains definitions for methods, properties, particle sets, parameters, and states (the latter we will discuss later).
+The object oriented interface similarly contains definitions for methods, properties, particle sets, parameters, and states (the latter we will discuss later).
+Its definition is simply:
-We can define these by calling the functions that define them in the gravitational dynamics interface:

 .. code-block:: python